time tracking statistics

 guide

-Remote work is becoming more and more popular, but time tracking methods have not caught up.
+• Manual timesheets are still a preferred time tracking method.
 47% of business owners age 50 or older still prefer that their employees use paper timesheets for time tracking.

 43% of hourly workers admit to committing time theft

-If you're not familiar with the concept, time theft occurs when an employee accepts pay for work that they didn't actually do.
-These employees might be punching out early, clocking in a bit late, or exploiting buddy punching.
+If you're unfamiliar with the concept, time theft occurs when an employee accepts pay for work they didn't actually do.
+These employees might be punching out early, clocking in late, or exploiting buddy punching.

 • Performing personal activities during work hours